-Body kills 'spontaneous' blood cancers on a daily basis, research findsFebruary 2nd, 2014 in Cancer /
+Body kills 'spontaneous' blood cancers on a daily basis, research findsFebruary 2, 2014 in Medicine & Health / Cancer

 Immune cells undergo 'spontaneous' changes on a daily basis that could lead to cancers if not for the diligent surveillance of our immune system, Melbourne scientists have found.

 The research team from the Walter and Eliza Hall Institute found that the immune system was responsible for eliminating potentially cancerous immune B cells in their early stages, before they developed into B-cell lymphomas (also known as non-Hodgkin's lymphomas).
 The results of the study were published today in the journal Nature Medicine.